ha5ha6/judy_blog/_pages/pgac.md

 An optimal baseline derived by minimizing the variance of the gradient estimates can be found in [1] and [this post](https://www.analyticsvidhya.com/blog/2020/11/baseline-for-policy-gradients/)

 ### Actor Critic

+Another way to avoid Monte Carlo effects in REINFORCE is to introduce a temporal-difference scheme with the value function being learned together, called **Actor Critic**, where **Actor** represents the policy and **Critic** is the value function

 ### A General View